Back to all articles

 Visualization of the mobile thumb zone and comfort areas

-A button that feels huge on a 27-inch monitor might be tiny on a MacBook Air or a mobile device.
-Always test your interface on the actual hardware your customers use to ensure the UI design ergonomics hold up across different screen densities.
+A button that feels huge on your 27-inch monitor can be invisible on a MacBook Air or thumb-sized on an iPhone SE.
+Open your page on the actual hardware your visitors use.

-• The problem: You have a beautiful icon, but the clickable area is exactly the size of the icon's lines, making it nearly impossible to click.
+• The mistake: Beautiful icon, but the clickable area is exactly the icon's outline.
+Visitors miss it constantly.

-• The problem: Placing the most-used button in the top-left corner on a mobile app (the hardest spot to reach for right-handed users).
+• The mistake: Putting the most important action in the top-left of a mobile screen — the hardest spot for a right-handed thumb.

 Instagram